Netgate/frr/README.md

 | Users & Operators | frog@lists.frrouting.org     |
 | Announcements     | announce@lists.frrouting.org |

 For chat, we currently use [Slack](https://frrouting.slack.com).
-Please email the mailing list to request an invite as we do not issue automatic invites.
+You can join by clicking the "Slack" link under the [Participate](https://frrouting.org/#participate) section of our website.

 Contributing